 4.7.5 Third Parties shall be required to safeguard personal information disclosed to them in a manner consistent with the policies of the credit union.
 Examples include cheque printing, data processing, credit collection, credit bureaus and card production.

-4.7.6 Care should be used in the disposal or destruction of personal information, to prevent unauthorized parties from gaining access to the information.
+4.7.6 Care shall be used in the disposal or destruction of personal information, to prevent unauthorized parties from gaining access to the information.

 4.8 Principle 8 – Openness